JackFlint3/SeaHopper/README.md

 ## SeaHopper Language

-The SeaHopper Compiler uses its own language to generate Datapack.
+The SeaHopper Compiler uses its own language to generate Datapacks.
 Its a C# inspired language.

 `The SeaHopper Language Documentation has not been made yet.`